sachuverma/React-Basic-Projects/README.md

     - clone the project using `git clone` command and using terminal in project directory
     - run `npm install` to install all dependencies and
     - `npm start` to start project on development server
+  - Hooks used
+    - useState
+    - useEffect
+    - useRef
+  - *App* component renders *Navbar* component which displays all the links/urls present in `data.js`

 <br />